alexKleider/phInfo/README.md

 ##### Bring in dependencies

-The next script will take a long time (so be patient!)
-Near the end you are three times asked to set a `MySQL` "root" password.
-Each time leave it blank- do this by hitting the down arrow so that `<Ok>` is highlighted and then hit `Enter`.
+The next script script contains two install commands, one of which is expected to fail with a message along the lines of "E: Package 'libmysqlclient-dev' has no installation candidate".
+If you are curious, edit the file and read the comments.
-The script ends with a reboot.
+Expect the script to take a long time (so be patient!)

         cd phInfo
-        sudo ./dependencies.sh
+        ./dependencies.sh

 ### Server Setup